connectedintelligence/connectedintelligence.github.io/_pages/publications.md

 - **Karthikeyan Shanmugam and Srinivas Shakkottai.** “A Lyapunov Theory for Finite-Sample Guarantees of Markovian Bandits.” *Transactions on Machine Learning Research (TMLR)*, Nov.
 2024.

-*(Note: Some 2024 publications above are listed as “accepted” and will be published in 2025 issues or proceedings.)*

 ## 2023

 - **Zaiyan Xu, Kishan Panaganti, Dileep Kalathil.** “Improved Sample Complexity Bounds for Distributionally Robust Reinforcement Learning.”
 In *Proceedings of the 26th International Conference on Artificial Intelligence and Statistics (AISTATS 2023)*, pp. 9728–9754, Apr.
 2023.